fynnkroeger/icl-translation/README.md

 This file can be used to generate LaTeX tables from the `evals.json` file.

 ## inference_attention.py
-This file can be used to create attention maps that are used for the main analysis.
+This file can be used to create attention matrices that are used for the main analysis.
 It runs inference on the model but with batch size 1 and saves the attention maps to `Mistral-7B-v0.1/attention`.

+## attention_flow.py
+Uses the attention matrices from above to create the main analysis line plots and the matrix plots visualizing the different patterns.

 ## clean up
 make_table